-The Loki diamond project consists of 17 mineral claims covering approximately 7,600 ha, acquired by staking between 2013 and 2017 in the Lac de Gras region of the Northwest Territories.
-The Company holds a 100% interest in these claims.
-Thirteen of the mineral claims are subject to a 1.5% GOR on diamonds and a 1.5% NSR on base and precious metals.
+The Loki diamond project consists of 23 mineral claims covering approximately 12,898 ha, acquired by staking between 2013 and 2018 in the Lac de Gras region of the Northwest Territories.
+The Company holds a 100% interest in these claims subject to royalties ranging from 1.25% to 1.5% on diamonds and base and precious metals.
 The Loki project mineral claims cover identified target areas to the southwest of Lac de Gras ('South Loki') and to the southeast of the Monument kimberlite cluster ('East Loki').

-During the period ended October 31, 2017 the Company completed detailed ground magnetic surveys of four of the targets in the South Loki area.
-The surveyed targets are well located up ice from a distinct KIM train and will be tested as part of a March 2018 drilling program.

-During the period ended October 31, 2017 the Company also completed a 307 line km Geotech VTEM electromagnetic and a magnetic helicopter borne geophysical survey in the East Loki area.
+During the year ended April 30, 2018 the Company completed detailed ground magnetic surveys of four of the targets in the South Loki area.
+The surveyed targets are well located up ice from a distinct KIM train.
+The Company also completed a 307 line km Geotech VTEM electromagnetic and a magnetic helicopter borne geophysical survey in the East Loki area.
 The Survey was completed in two blocks to cover the EG05, EG01N, EG01S, EG02 and EG130 kimberlites as well as a number of identified kimberlite targets.
-Further drilling of the EG05 kimberlite is planned as part of the March 2018 drill program.
 Several new targets have also been identified within the survey area which may also be tested during the program.